Frequently Asked Questions

 The number of female private investigators is continuing to rise with an estimated 15% share of the approximate 60,000 private investigators in the United States.
 There is no official record providing an exact number of women licensed or working as private investigators.
 However, the increasing number of women attending state association investigative conferences seems to confirm these numbers.

 Private investigators perform an extremely wide range of investigative services.
 While most people automatically think that a PI only handles marital infidelity cases, those cases actually represent a very small portion of a PI’s caseload.
 The following is a brief list of the many categories that PI’s specialize in or areas they may conduct investigations:

 Arson, Fire investigations

 Electronic Data Discovery

 International Private Investigator

 Yes.
-Insight training program will teach you the investigative skill beneficial to becoming a successful private investigator.
+INSIGHT’s training program will teach you the investigative skills beneficial to becoming a successful private investigator.
 It is important to recognize that PI training schools or correspondence courses are a requirement to getting hired as a state approved private investigator.
-However, the knowledge acquired from these educational programs will give you a competitive advantage when interviewing for an investigative job position.
+However, the knowledge acquired in these educational programs will give you a competitive advantage when interviewing for an investigative job position.

 According to the United States Department of Labor the average income of a private investigator or private detective was $28,000 in 2005.
 This figure may seem low, but it is actually quite accurate for a majority of private investigators.
-As mentioned earlier, many PI’s are retired law enforcement who usually receive some sort of pension in the $40-$60k range.
-When you add the reported average $28k income along with the pension income you can understand why the average income isn’t that high.
+As mentioned earlier, many PI’s are retired law enforcement who usually receive some sort of pension in the $40-$50k range,which they add to the average income.
 However, we have found that the average income of non-law enforcement PI’s is much higher ranging from $40k – $120K.
 There are many private investigators that earn more than $200k per year, but those successful investigators represent less than 5% of all licensed investigators in the United States.